-Take one capsule daily, preferably at mealtime, or as directed by your healthcare professional.
+Swallow one capsule daily with water, preferably at mealtime, or as directed by your healthcare professional.

-Consult your healthcare professional prior to use.
-Individuals taking medication should discuss potential interactions with their healthcare professional.
-Consider total vitamin K intake (food + supplements) if you are taking blood-thinning medication.
+Consult your healthcare professional before use.
+Individuals taking blood thinners or other medication should discuss potential interactions with their healthcare professional.
 Do not use if tamper seal is damaged.